edc/bass/README.md

 `make uninstall` will remove those two files.

+Relaunch the shell for the change to take effect.

 # Example

 Bass is simple to use.
 Just prefix your bash utility command with `bass`: